Welcome to my my little Cosplay Shopping Guide!

 I also have a book about acrylic paint jobs, so check that out if you’re curious!

-6. Airbrush Colors
+6. Airbrush Colors to add all the fancy paint

 If you like to get a little bit more professional with painting, then a airbrush is surely a good choice.
 For my latest book about professional paint jobs I bought a cheap double action airbrush set on Amazon.
 You don’t need something super fancy to get started and I never really needed something more expensive.
 Regarding paint brands my favorite ones are from Vallejo and Alclad.
 Vallejo has nice standard colors as well as some great metallics and special effects.
 Alclad is specialized in all the shiny, glossy metal chrome stuff.
 Check out Alclad’s website to see all these amazing special effects and metalizers!
 They will surely hurt your bank account!